info663-sp26/team3/pages/about.md

 ## About Two Collections

-Two Collections brings together works from Indigenous Australian art collections of Steve Martin & Anne Stringfield and John & Barbara Wilkerson.
+Two Collections brings together paintings on canvas or board from Indigenous Australian art collections of Steve Martin & Anne Stringfield and John & Barbara Wilkerson.
+The Wilkerson collection features works from approximately 1971-1985, while the Martin/Stringfield works are more recent.
+The four collectors have created a website featuring the paintings for reference, scholarship, and appreciation.

-- a CSV of collection metadata
-- a folder of images, PDFs, audio, or video files

-Driven by your collection metadata, the template generates engaging visualizations to browse and explore your objects.
-The resulting static site can be hosted on any basic web server.

 [CollectionBuilder](https://github.com/CollectionBuilder/) is an set of open source tools for creating digital collection and exhibit websites that are driven by metadata and powered by modern static web technology.
 See [CB Docs](https://collectionbuilder.github.io/cb-docs/) for detailed information.